tonybierman/roanoke/jumpgate.md

   - DSC_3955.jpg
   - plans.jpg
 ---
-<p>Illustrations and plans for my Mini Puppy Jump Gate.
+<p>Here are photos and plans for my Mini Puppy Jump Gate.
 I use this gate as part of my LGD Embedding Process.</p>
 <p>I will embed my LGD with my stock as early as eight weeks.
 I believe in young, full time embedding.
 But, with some caveats.</p>
 <ol>
 <li>I get my puppies from working parents who have been on the same kind of stock I have</li>